Maryamjoy/technical-writing-portfolio/README.md

 ## About Me

-Maryam Oyinkansola Abdulwahab Lawal is a Medical Doctor and Technical Writer with experience creating user documentation, research guides, policy documentation, onboarding materials, and product documentation.
+Maryam Oyinkansola Abdulwahab Lawal is a medical doctor and technical writer specializing in user documentation, research guides, policy documentation, onboarding materials, and product documentation.

 ## Featured Project